Missionaries of St. Francis de Sales

-The Missionaries of St. Francis de Sales (MSFS), also known as the Fransalians, was founded in Annecy, France on 24 October 1838 by Peter Mermier under the patronage of Francis de Sales.
+The Missionaries of St. Francis de Sales (MSFS), also known as the Fransalians, were founded in Annecy, France on 24 October 1838 by Peter Mermier under the patronage of the Savoyard bishop Francis de Sales (1567-1622).
 Mermier felt that the political disturbances of the French Revolution had left the French people in spiritual crisis, and took up preaching parish missions in the hope of bringing about spiritual renewal.
-This special apostolate in turn gave rise to a community of preachers gathered around Mermier.
+This special apostolate in turn gave rise to a community of preachers gathered around him.

 History

-It was founded in response to the desire of Francis de Sales to found a society of missionary priests.
+The order was founded in response to the desire of Francis de Sales to found a society of missionary priests.
 Nearly two centuries after de Sales's death, Joseph Rey, his successor in the See of Annecy, broached the subject of such a society to Peter Mermier, who had been considering the same idea.
 Accordingly, Mermier put the design into execution.

-In 1830 the institute was formed with La Feuillette as the site for the mother-house.
+In 1830 the institute was formed with La Feuillette, in Annecy, as the site for its mother-house.
 This was solemnly blessed by the bishop on 8 August 1837, and the congregation canonically instituted by him on 8 October 1838.
 The society was not to be a mere association of priests, but a new religious congregation, bound by simple vows.
 Hence Mermier, the first superior-general, offered himself and his companions to the Pope for foreign missions.
 In 1845 his offer was accepted by Congregation for the Evangelization of Peoples, and the first missionaries of St. Francis de Sales set out for India.